WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 **Introductory Example**

-There are 2 children.
+There are 3 children.
 Charlie has 6 dollars.
 Marcy has 4 dollars.
 Patty has 3 dollars.
-Charlie wants to buy ice cream which is 500g and it costs 7 dollars.
+Charlie wants to buy 500g of ice-cream and it costs 7 dollars.
 The others are explained mathematically.
 $w_c=500g; \ c_c=7 \$$
 $w_m=750g; \ c_m=9 \$ $
 $w_p=1000g; \ c_p=11\$ $